-Claims incurred of € 159,026k include claims paid and variation in claims reserving (claims outstanding and incurred but not reported).
-In line with claims experience the Company released 90% Covid-19 loadings of € 10,580k.
-Regarding the Italian dormant policies, a situation whereby the policyholder died during the policy term and the beneficiaries did not subsequently claim the insurance benefit the Company implemented a fast track approach and reopened claims previously refused in prior year.
+Claims incurred of € 170,617k include claims paid and variation in claims reserving (claims outstanding and incurred but not reported).
+Claims paid increased across all Partnerships and Countries during the year, whilst the Company released the remaining 10% Covid-19 loadings of € 1,153k in line with experience.
+Regarding the Italian dormant policies, a situation whereby the policyholder died during the policy term and the beneficiaries did not subsequently claim the insurance benefit the Company continues a fast track approach.